-I’m a huge fan of Cornette’s work, both as a wrestling personality and as a podcaster, where he disseminates knowledge and opinion on a twice-weekly basis with his partner in crime, Brian Last.
-Cornette answers listener questions on Mondays on the Drive-Thru and The Jim Cornette Experience drops on Thursdays.
+As a wrestling personality and as a podcaster, Jim Cornette disseminates knowledge and opinion on a twice-weekly basis with his partner in crime, Brian Last.
+Cornette answers listener questions on Mondays on the Drive-Thru, and The Jim Cornette Experience drops on Thursdays.
 Both should be required listening for any wrestling fan.

-But now that the interview was actually about to take place, disaster struck–at least for a moment.
+But now that the interview was actually about to take place, technical difficulties struck — at least for a moment.
 Site editor and all-around mensch JP Zarka got me back on the line within two minutes.

-“I can’t wait to tell the story on my show about how I did this call with two guys on a soup can and a string,” Cornette said, laughing.
+"I can’t wait to tell the story on my show about how I did this call with two guys on a soup can and a string," Cornette started, laughing.

 "The response from the Cult of Cornette has been tremendous," Cornette said.
 "We blew past the goal for 30 days in 23 hours."
 And contributions kept coming in.
 Nearly 1,200 backers pledged more than $69,000 for the graphic novel.

-Jim Cornette’s history as a detail-obsessed fan, photographer, manager, owner, and booker comes into play here.
+As a detail-obsessed fan, photographer, manager, owner, and booker, Jim Cornette’s history comes into play here.
 He first started going to wrestling cards at the Louisville Gardens, where he watched Southern legends like Jackie Fargo, Jerry Lawler, Bill Dundee, and Tojo Yamamoto.
 The wild action of the Memphis territory informed a lot of Cornette’s views about the wrestling industry.
-And when Cornette began working as a ringside photographer for the promotion–his way into the business that he loved–he still wasn’t officially “smartened up” to the business.
+And when Cornette began working as a ringside photographer for the promotion — his way into the business that he loved — he still wasn’t officially "smartened up" to the business.

 "Jerry Jarrett (who promoted the Memphis territory) used to say, ‘He may be smart to the business, but he’s not smart to my business,’" Cornette said.

-TRIVIA: Real Pro Wrestling Stories author Jim Cornette and Paul Heyman both broke into the wrestling business by first working as ringside photographers.
-Both had photo credits in a variety of magazines, including the “Apter mags.”
+Did you know?
+Real Pro Wrestling Stories author Jim Cornette and Paul Heyman broke into the wrestling business by first working as ringside photographers.
+Both had photo credits in a variety of magazines, including the "Apter mags."

-But eventually, Cornette began working in his home territory as a wrestling manager.
+But eventually, Jim Cornette began working in his home territory as a wrestling manager.
 From there, he went to Mid-South to work for Bill Watts as part of the legendary Midnight Express.
 That Express train took Cornette to Dallas to work for Fritz Von Erich, and finally to the Carolinas to work for Jim Crockett Promotions.
 That’s already a world-class resume for any wrestling personality.
 But Cornette wasn’t done.
-After WCW was bought by Ted Turner’s organization, Cornette eventually left to form Smoky Mountain Wrestling.
-A call from Bruce Prichard led to Cornette working as WWE world champion Yokozuna’s “American representative.”
-He co-owned Ohio Valley Wrestling for a time, as well as booking for TNA (now Impact) and Ring of Honor.
+After Ted Turner’s organization bought WCW, Cornette eventually left to form Smoky Mountain Wrestling.
+A call from Bruce Prichard led to Cornette working as WWE world champion Yokozuna’s "American representative."
+He co-owned Ohio Valley Wrestling for a time and booking for TNA (now Impact) and Ring of Honor.

 "We picked nine stories to tell," Brandon Easton said when I interviewed him by phone in early October.
 "We broke it down into three chapters, with three stories in each chapter."